arm-developer-tools/windowsperf/wperf-driver/README.md

 See [Enable Loading of Test Signed Drivers](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/the-testsigning-boot-configuration-option#enable-or-disable-use-of-test-signed-code) article for more details.

-Note: *This change takes affect after reboot*.
+Note: *This change takes effect after reboot*.

-After reboot you can try to install driver with `DevCon Install` command.
+After reboot you can try to install the driver with the `DevCon Install` command.

 This might further require you to:

 ### Second, Disable BitLocker on Windows 11

-If `BitLocker` is enabled on your machine and before you attempt to disable it make sure you have `BitLocker Recover Key` for your machine.
+If `BitLocker` is enabled on your machine and before you attempt to disable it make sure you have `BitLocker Recovery Key` for your machine.
 You can obtain it in advance with procedure described [here](https://support.microsoft.com/en-us/windows/finding-your-bitlocker-recovery-key-in-windows-6b71ad27-0b89-ea08-f143-056f5ab347d6).

 ### Third, Disable Secure Boot on your machine